matt5834/course-in-a-box/modules/end/_posts/2000-01-01-approaching.markdown

 Go to your composition and try to employ all of these techniques in creating your ending.

 <a class="btn btn-primary" href="http://www.noteflight.com/scores/view/38296c5fb414130f631642ddb20da616ea73b0bb"target="_blank"><i class="fa fa-music"></i> Make an Ending</a>

+###Feedback
+Leave a reply to the Making an Ending topic [here](http://discourse.yciw.net/t/making-an-ending-some-common-techniques/62?u=matt) to share any ideas about this concept.